bwallace7430/accountable-startup/README.md

 - **Application Elements:** The page has consistent styling and colors, and a good use of white space.
 - **Application Text:** The font sizes and styles are consistent across the site and intuitively hint to their use.
 - **Logo Image:** There is a logo image on the left end of each nav bar that is properly styled and sized.

+## JS Deliverable
+In this deliverable, I made my site interactive, designed to mimic the way users will interact with the site.
+- **Login:** The login requires a username that is then displayed in the top right corner of the journal and friend's pages.
+A password is not required currently, but the create user and login buttons both lead to the journal page.
+- **Database Data:** The calendar on the journal page is completely interactive and has entries stored in localstorage for the current date, February 12th, and January 5th.
+The user can create an entry on any day, and it will be saved in local storage.
+There is a dummy list of friends on the friends page, and any friend that is added using "Add Friend" will be added to local storage.
+- **WebSocket:** The friends page has a list of friends that each start out with a gray indicator (to mark them as not having journaled).
+Every five seconds, a single indicator is randomly selected on an interval timer to turn green, which simulates the realtime update of friends that have written.
+- **Interaction Logic:** A user is able to select a given date on the calendar on the journal page.
+That date will highlight to indicate that it is actively selected.
+The user can also toggle back and forth between months to look at previous journal entries.